 What are you waiting for?

-Massages stimulate healing by increasing blood flow to your muscles and where you need it most.
+Massages stimulate healing by increasing blood flow to your muscles where you need it most.

 Massages gets deep into your muscle tissue and can release tightness, muscle aches, back spasms and pain.
-Why not give massage for opiate withdrawal symptoms, it’s a quick and easy opiate withdrawal home remedy.
+Why not give or get a massage for opiate withdrawal symptoms, it’s a quick and easy opiate withdrawal home remedy.

 Why?
-Because when you lift heavy weight you actually tear down your muscle, which is why you get sore.
+Because when you lift heavy weights and exercise regularly you actually tear down your muscles, which is why you get sore after a hard workout.

 It’s when you sleep that your body gets the chance to repair the damage done by lifting weights.
-During sleep is when your body rebuilds itself, muscles stronger and bigger than before.
+And your body rebuilds itself bigger and stronger than before.

-When you’ve beat up your body and mind with drug addiction for a long time, it’s crucial you get plenty of sleep to support a full recovery.
-Melatonin is a great natural supplement for sleep.
+When you’ve beat up your body and mind by abusing drugs and opiates for a long time, it’s important you get plenty of sleep during opiate detox.
+Sleeping can help you heal during detox.

 “A man may esteem himself happy when that which is his food is also his medicine.” – Henry David Thoreau

-Lets face it, most drug users diets consist of fast food, candy and microwavable meals and make nutrition a total afterthought.
+Lets face it, most drug users diets consist of fast food, candy, ice-cream, microwavable meals, and make nutrition a total afterthought.

 Cut out the processed foods and stick to proteins, vegetables, fruit and protein.
-If you commit to eating a healthy diet of vegetables, fruits and protein as much as you can during your detox.
-If you do, you’ll find your energy levels rising and many health problems may begin to disappear.
+If you commit to eating a healthy diet of vegetables, fruits and protein you’ll be surprised at some of the health problems that may begin to disappear.

-Exercise is the single best natural way to produce the natural feel good chemicals, endorphins, dopamine and serotonin – which are known as the body’s own opiates.
+Exercise maybe the single best way to produce natural feel good brain chemicals such as endorphins, dopamine and serotonin – which act as our body’s own natural opiates.

-Weight bearing activities build dopamine in the brain which is often gets depleted by opiate abuse and addiction.
+Weight bearing activities build dopamine in the brain which is badly depleted by opiate abuse and addiction.
 Weight lifting also builds confidence and work ethic.
-Which is another reason why weight training is one of the best home remedies for opiate withdrawal relief.
+Which is another reason why weight training and exercise are known as all time great remedies for addiction.

-And don’t let it matter if your a female or male.
-Both can weight train just as good.
+And it doesn’t matter if you are a female or male.
+Both can lift weights the same.
 Females should do the same exercises but just using lighter weight.